As always, the usual bucket list was not enough for me, and I searched for ways to explore Budapest off the beaten path.

 Visit the Metropolitan Ervin Szabó Library

 Housed in the 19th-century Wenckheim Palace, the main branch of the Metropolitan Ervin Szabó Library is well worth a visit.
+Keep in mind that it is a functioning library, so it’s important to be respectful and quiet.

 An individual tourist ticket will give access to the 4th floor, where you can wander through the enchanting palace and library rooms.
 You can also opt for a guided tour by registering via email (get all the details here).